 And since it comes with a lifetime no-questions-asked money-back guarantee, you can buy this with confidence knowing that if you’re unhappy with your purchase, you can return it without a problem.

 - You get 4 shades.

 - Children can easily peel them off if reached.

-- They likely contain PVC.
+- They likely contain PVC, not clearly stated.

 3. ZOTO Car Rear Window Sun Shade